<val>

 conditional-processing attribute.
 That default value is then

-overriden by the <prop>
+overriden by the <prop> elements with a

 value of include.